 This bill aims to prohibit discrimination based on an individual's hair texture, style, and natural or protective hairstyles that are historically associated with race.
-It amends various sections of the Iowa Code to include definitions and protections related to race and hairstyles.
+It amends various sections of the Iowa Code to include definitions and protections against such discrimination in multiple contexts, including employment, education, and state assistance programs.
 Specifically, it introduces new subsections that define "race" in alignment with section 216.2 and outlines what constitutes natural or protective hairstyles, including braids, locs, twists, and afros.
-The bill also ensures that individuals cannot be discriminated against in various contexts, such as employment, education, and state assistance programs, based on their hairstyle or race.

 Statutes affected: